Bounce (film): Production

 Bounce began development under Steve Golin at Propaganda Films (a PolyGram Filmed Entertainment subsidiary).

 Paltrow and Affleck had both previously starred in Shakespeare in Love and had dated on-and-off.
 Affleck thought he was too young for the part, but Paltrow convinced to take the role, encouraging him to take it as an opportunity to do something different from his earlier screen roles.

 Los Angeles Center Studios was used to shoot on location in downtown Los Angeles, standing in for wintertime Chicago and an airplane scene in studio.

 Principal photography began on August 30, 1999, with shooting completed on November 7, 1999.

-The film marks the first major motion picture to be delivered via satellite, with AMC Empire playing Bounce exclusively in its digital format.
+Bounce became the first film to be delivered via satellite, with AMC Empire playing it exclusively in its digital format.
 It premiered at the Ziegfeld Theater in New York.

-The film was scheduled for release July 7, 2000 but after public complaints from Affleck the release date was pushed back to November.
+The film was scheduled for release July 7, 2000 but after public complaints from Affleck the release date was delayed to November.